Yanis42/Cole/README.md

 - Edit actor parameters to get the hex value
 - Safe ``eval()`` function to avoid any security issues, from [Fast64](https://github.com/fast-64/fast64)
 - Copy the parameters in the clipboard by clicking on the label next the parameter/rotation textbox of your choice
+- Reverse the param process, from hex to values on the UI (need extra testing)

 ## Planned Features
-- Reverse the param process, from hex to values on the UI
 - Add an actor in the list
 - A list on the UI containing the current flags of the scene and warn if one is already used (Ticamus)